Course Requirements & Planning

 Course Planning

 Students will find a wide variety of seminars open to them because of the Literature Department's interdisciplinary strengths.
 Students should consider the seminar offerings in all sections of the department as they plan their enrollment during Years 1 & 2.
+Students should be sure to fulfill all their PhD seminar requirements before taking non-applicable courses for their own interest.

 NOTE: Some course numbers may be taken more than once for credit, as they are topics courses with unique content each offering.
 Please check with the Graduate Coordinator if you have any questions about a particular course number.
-Please keep in mind that there will always be a maximum number of times students may take a specific course for credit, and this total includes any instance(s) where the student took the course prior to starting the PhD Program (through UCSD Extension or in an undergraduate or Masters program at UCSD, for example).
+Please keep in mind that there will always be a maximum number of times students may take a specific course for credit, and this total includes any instance(s) where the student took the course prior to starting the PhD Program (through UCSD Extension or in an undergraduate or Master’s program at UCSD, for example).

 Historical Breadth Requirement